EHR vs EMR: Key Differences, Definitions, and Which to Choose

 Benefits of EMRs

 - Improved Practice Efficiency: EMRs streamline workflows by automating documentation, appointment scheduling, and prescription management.
-They reduce paperwork, minimize manual errors, and allow healthcare providers to focus more on patient care than administrative tasks.
+They reduce paperwork, minimize manual errors, and allow healthcare providers to focus more on patient care than on administrative tasks.

 - Better Record Keeping: An EMR system stores all patient data—including medical history, lab results, medications, and treatment plans—in a structured and easily accessible format.
 It helps providers quickly retrieve records, track patient progress, and make informed treatment decisions.